On the Erd\H{o}s-Tur\'{a}n additive base conjecture: The Fold Energy of Circles of Partition

 \begin{corollary} Let $\mathbb{H}\subset \mathbb{N}$ with $\mathcal{D}(\mathbb{H})>0$ such that $\mathcal{D}(\mathbb{N}\setminus \mathbb{H})<\frac{1}{2}\mathcal{D}(\mathbb{H})$.
 If

 then $\lim \limits_{n\longrightarrow \infty}r_{\mathbb{H}}(n)=\infty$. \end{corollary}

-\section{\textbf{The $l^{th}$ Fold Energy of Circles of Partition}}
+\section{The $l^{th}$ Fold Energy of Circles of Partition}

-In this section we introduce and study the notion of the $l^{th}$ fold energy of CoPs and exploit some applications in this context.
-This notion tends to more effective and extends very much to sequences not necessarily having a positive density.
+In this section, we introduce and study the notion of the $l^{th}$ fold energy of CoPs and exploit some applications in this context.
+This notion tends to be more effective and extends very much to sequences that do not necessarily have a positive density.